nhachem/stitchr/README.md

     import run_demo

     This will run the queries q2 and q4 based on the tpcds data files.
-    Issue: 7/8/2019. broke regression here as we lose the session based database instantiation at the end of the run.
+Also the example code shows how to get back a handle to the scala spark session to list and work with the databadse tables.

 ### How does it work? ###